-Bannister Law are committed to ensuring the privacy of your information.
-Bannister Law is bound by the National Privacy Principles under the Privacy Act 1988.
+Bannister Law is bound by the Australian Privacy Principles under the Privacy Act 1988.
 We understand how important the privacy of personal information is to our clients, job applicants and visitors of our website.
 The following statement addresses relevant privacy issues for the Bannister Law.

-A copy of the National Privacy Principles is available for your perusal at
+A copy of the Australian Privacy Principles is available for your perusal here.

 The kind of personal information that Bannister Law hold is: